atingupta2005/Jenkins-5-Days-Training-Material/Hands-On/4-Integrating-GitHub-with-Jenkins.md

     ```
 -  Integrate Jenkins with GitHub
   - Go to Manage Jenkins\Configure System - Go to GitHub section
-  - Go to Github Repository- click on settings- Go to webhook and click Add Webhook
+  - Go to GitHub Repository- click on settings- Go to webhook and click Add Webhook
   - In the ‘Payload URL’ field, paste your Jenkins environment URL
   - At the end of this URL add /github-webhook/
   - In the ‘Content type’ select: ‘application/json’ and leave the ‘Secret’ field empty.